-There are a lot of similarities between ceramic tiles, and the various natural stone materials that are available.
-They are both hard surface flooring options which are durable, reliable and can last for years in numerous environments.
-The key difference is a melted glass glaze that can be applied to ceramics in order to protect them from damage and stains.
-This covers the natural feel of the material’s surface, replacing it with any image the manufacturers can think of, even certain types of stone.
+There are a lot of similarities between ceramic tiles and the various natural stone materials that are available.
+They are both hard-surface flooring options that are highly durable and water-resistant and can last for many years in numerous environments.
+The key difference is in the melted glass glaze that can be applied to ceramics to protect them from damage and stains.
+Ceramic tile also can be manufactured to mimic the look of other materials, such as wood, glass, metal, and, yes, natural stone.

 Natural Stone Tile Flooring Types

-Mountain born stone comprises a variety of specific materials, each of which has unique properties and characteristics.
+Mountain-born stone comprises a variety of specific materials, each of which has unique properties and characteristics.

-Types Of Ceramic Floor Tile
+Types of Ceramic Floor Tile

 Cleaning Ceramic Tile Versus Natural Stone

-Durability Of Natural Stone Versus Ceramic Tile
+Durability of Natural Stone vs. Ceramic Tile